Olivér Várhelyi: Career

 In 2019 Várhelyi was appointed by Hungary's PM Viktor Orbán to the post of European Commissioner from Hungary to the von der Leyen Commission, after the European Parliament had rejected his first appointee, László Trócsányi.
 He was entrusted with the portfolio of European Neighbourhood and Enlargement.

 His appointment was greeted by long-standing Orbán allies, including Serbia's President Aleksandar Vučić and Bosnian Serb leader Milorad Dodik.
 It was decried by several observers and enlargement experts, among other reasons for him not upholding criteria on democracy and the rule of law with regards to possible EU accessions.
 In his Parliamentary hearing, Várhelyi did not gather two thirds of votes, thus being subject to an additional round of written questions from MEPs.

 In his asset declaration, Várhelyi declared ownership of a 5035 m^{2} farm in Szentendre, a 160 m^{2} family house in Szeged with a 586 m^{2} garden, and a 57 m^{2} apartment in Budapest.
 He also declared ownership of a BMW from 1992 and a Lexus RX from 2018.

-Varhelyi generated controversy on 15 February 2023 for calling MEPs "idiots" during a hearing on the western Balkans.
-Due to this incident, other MEPs demanded Varhelyi's resignation.
+Várhelyi generated controversy on 15 February 2023 for calling MEPs "idiots" during a hearing on the western Balkans.
+Due to this incident, other MEPs demanded Várhelyi's resignation.

 He generated controversy again on 9 October 2023 by announcing via social media that all EU aid to Palestinians had been frozen.
-Four hours later his colleague Commissioner Janez Lenarcic made a contradictory announcement via social media stating that "EU humanitarian aid to #Palestinians in need will continue as long as needed."
+Four hours later his colleague Commissioner Janez Lenarčič made a contradictory announcement via social media stating that "EU humanitarian aid to #Palestinians in need will continue as long as needed."

 In 2024 Várhelyi mentioned the attempted assassination of Robert Fico during phone negotiations with prime-minister of Georgia, Irakli Kobakhidze.
 After details of the call were made public Várhelyi stated that "one part of my phone call was not just fully taken out of context but was also presented to the public in a way which could give rise to a complete misinterpretation of the originally intended aim of my phone call".
 The prime minister of Georgia considered mentioning the assassination of Fico as a personal threat.

-Following the June 2024 EU elections he was nominated as the Commissioner-Designate of Health and Animal Welfare.
+Following the 2024 European Parliament election he was nominated as the Commissioner-Designate of Health and Animal Welfare.
 His hearing took place in November 2024.
 His nomination was rejected after the first round, with European parliamentarians questioning his positions on areas including animal welfare and abortion.
 This led to an additional round of questions.

-On October 9, 2025, a joint investigation by Der Spiegel, De Tijd, Direkt36 and others reported that Hungarian intelligence officials disguised as diplomats tried to infiltrate EU institutions while Olivér Várhelyi was Hungary's ambassador to the bloc.
+On October 9, 2025, a joint investigation by Der Spiegel, De Tijd, Direkt36 and others reported that Hungarian intelligence officials disguised as diplomats tried to infiltrate EU institutions while Várhelyi was Hungary's ambassador to the bloc.
 The European Commission will probe reports that Hungarian Prime Minister Viktor Orbán's government deployed intelligence officers to Brussels to gather information on EU institutions and recruit an EU official.
-While the Hungarian government remained silent, at least thirty-five MEPs wanted Commissioner Olivér Várhelyi to be fired.
+While the Hungarian government remained silent, at least thirty-five MEPs wanted Várhelyi to be fired.